Krystal Lee

 Krystal Lee is a Jamaican Labour Party politician currently serving as Member of Parliament for Saint Ann North Western.

+Political career

 In the 2020 general election, she defeated incumbent People's National Party MP Dayton Campbell.
+She was re-elected in the 2025 Jamaican general election and was appointed Minister of State in the Ministry of Health and Wellness by Prime Minister Andrew Holness.

 She is an advocate for renovation of Brown's Town.